Pilot (The X-Files): Plot

 Outside the Oregon town of Bellefleur, teenager Karen Swenson is seen fleeing through the forest at night.
 When she falls, a dark figure approaches, and they both become enveloped in light.
 Swenson's body is later found by Bellefleur detectives, with two small marks on her lower back.

 Later, in Washington, D.C., FBI Special Agent Dana Scully (Gillian Anderson) is summoned to a meeting with Division Chief Scott Blevins (Charles Cioffi).
-She is assigned to work with Special Agent Fox Mulder (David Duchovny) on the X-Files, an obscure FBI section covering unexplained phenomena.
-Blevins has assigned Scully for the purpose of using her scientific knowledge to debunk Mulder's work.
+She is reassigned from her teaching position to work with fellow Special Agent Fox Mulder (David Duchovny) on the "X-Files", an obscure FBI section covering unexplained phenomena.
+Blevins makes it clear to Scully that he expects her to discredit Mulder, regarded by his superiors as a gadfly.

 Scully introduces herself to Mulder, who shows her evidence from the Swenson case.
-He notes that she was the fourth member of her high school class to die under mysterious circumstances.
+He notes that Swenson was the fourth member of her high school class to die under mysterious circumstances.
 He also notes an unknown organic compound found in the tissue surrounding the marks on her body, as well as similarities between her death and others from across the country.
 Mulder believes that Swenson's death is due to extraterrestrial activity.
 However, the skeptical Scully expresses disbelief in Mulder's theory.

 When Mulder and Scully's plane flies over Bellefleur, it encounters unexplained turbulence.
-As they drive in the woods near the town, the agents' car radio goes haywire; Mulder marks the spot of this event by spray-painting an "X" on the road.
+As they drive through the woods near the town, the agents' car radio goes haywire; Mulder marks the spot of this event by spray-painting an "X" on the road.
 Mulder arranges for the exhumation of the third victim, Ray Soames, despite the protests of Dr. Jay Nemman, the county medical examiner.
 When Soames' coffin is opened, a desiccated, malformed body is found inside, which Scully concludes is not Soames, but possibly an orangutan.
 She finds a grey metallic implant in the body's nasal cavity.

-Mulder and Scully visit the psychiatric hospital where Soames was committed before his death and meet two of his former classmates—the comatose Billy Miles (Zachary Ansley) and wheelchair-bound Peggy O'Dell.
+Mulder and Scully visit the psychiatric hospital where Soames was committed before his death and meet two of his former classmates—the comatose Billy Miles (Zachary Ansley) and wheelchair-using Peggy O'Dell.
 O'Dell suffers a nosebleed and is seen to have marks similar to Swenson's.
-Outside the hospital, Mulder explains to Scully that he believes Miles, O'Dell and the victims to be alien abductees.
+Outside the hospital, Mulder explains to Scully that he believes Miles, O'Dell, and the victims to be alien abductees.